7MinSec/bpatty/gaming/minecraft.md

 To reattach screen type *screen -R*

-pico *server.properties* to tweak the server
+Edit *server.properties* to tweak the server properties.